Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Multiscale Information Fusion

-According to (\ref{equ:mutiscale_entropy}), the multiscale statistic includes dissimilarity entropy for lumped variables, spatial entropy, and temporal entropy for distributed variables.
-The dissimilarity entropy reflects the disorder degree of $ P $ numbers of terminal voltages measured from $ P $ parallel circuits.
-The inconsistent change of voltages will increase the disorder degree, thereby resulting in a relatively large dissimilarity entropy.
+According to (\ref{equ:mutiscale_statistic}), the multiscale statistic includes dissimilarity statistic for lumped variables, spatial statistic, and temporal statistic for distributed variables.
+The dissimilarity statistic reflects the disorder degree of $ P $ numbers of terminal voltages measured from $ P $ parallel circuits.
+The inconsistent change of voltages will increase the disorder degree, thereby resulting in a relatively large dissimilarity statistic.

-On the other hand, greater spatial entropy and temporal entropy indicate an abnormal temperature distribution in the spatial domain and abnormal temperature fluctuations in the temporal domain, respectively.
-These abnormal distributions and variations can be regarded as the manifestations of the increase in disorder degree.
+On the other hand, greater values of the spatial statistic or temporal statistic indicate an abnormal temperature distribution in the spatial domain or abnormal temperature fluctuations in the temporal domain.
+These abnormal distributions and variations can be regarded as the manifestations of the increase in system disorder degree.
 Therefore, the comprehensive multiscale statistic can detect the inconsistent change of terminal voltages, the abnormal temperature distribution, and the abnormal variation of cell temperatures.

-The multiscale statistic can also be interpreted from information amount and energy concentration.
-The larger the multiscale statistic of the DPS, the higher the degree of disorder within the system, the more concentrated the energy distribution in the system, and the greater the amount of information contained within the system.